by Missionary Kid Ron Snell

 With big smiles, those people invite us to split up and go to different Sunday school classes.
 Melody, the youngest, clings to Mom.
 The rest of us only look back longingly as we march politely to separate classes.
 We know how to look confident and enthusiastic on the outside because we've practiced at a dozen other churches.
-On the inside, however, we feel lonely and inept and uncool.
+On the inside, however, we feel lonely, inept, and uncool.

 "Ronny, it's so good to have you today," says the Sunday school teacher, who sat in Sunday school with my mother when they were both little girls.
 "Come up to the front and tell the class a little bit about where you're from."

 I did, talking about Peru where I grew up with the Machiguenga Indians.
 Kids look blank.
-At 12 years old, I had had the most interesting life of anyone sitting in the room: riding rafts down wild rivers, helping care for dying Indians, climbing thorn trees in the dark to escape a herd of stampeding peccaries, speaking three languages, teaching a Machiguenga man to read, eating monkeys and macaws, and living life in the Amazon rain forest.
-I don't say much about any of that because I know from long and painful experience that these kids don't care very much.
+At 12 years old, I had had the most interesting life of anyone sitting in the room: riding rafts down wild rivers, helping care for dying Indians, climbing thorn trees in the dark to escape a herd of stampeding peccaries, speaking three languages, teaching a Machiguenga man to read, eating monkeys and macaws, and living life in the Amazon rainforest.
+I don't say much about any of that because I know from long and painful experiences that these kids don't care very much.
 In middle school, what they care about are each other's hair and clothes and shoes.
 Most don't have a clue where Peru is.

 For starters, let's just admit that it's not easy or natural.
-They come to you from a completely different world and they are going through a sort of culture shock that neither you nor they understand.
+They come to you from a completely different world and are going through a culture shock that neither you nor they understand.
 Still, there are significant things you can do to help: